munach/obsidian-extract-pdf-annotations/README.md

 As such, you can relate comments for your topics (here 'Hello World') from several PDF files.

 ### Commands
-* `Extract PDF Annotations` - when editing a markdown note, this command searches all PDF files in current folder for annotations and inserts them at the current position of the note.
+* `Extract PDF Annotations` Works when edititan a markdown note.
+Searches all PDF files in current Folder for annotations, and inserts them at the current position of the open note.
-* `Extract PDF Annotations on single file` - when displaying a single PDF file.
-Extracts annotations from this file and writes them to the note `Annotations for <filename>`.
+* `Extract PDF Annotations on single file` Works while displaying a PDF file.
+Extracts annotations from this file and writes them to the note `Annotations for <filename>`

 ### Plugin Settings:

 * Use the first line of the comment as 'Topic' (and sort accordingly), or not
 * Use folder name or PDF-Filename for sorting

+## Issues / Bugs

+[] single word highlights are not found.
+I need to dig deeper...

 ## Installation / Build